After the Coronavirus, Don’t Repeat 9/11’s Mistakes

 Americans are acutely aware of the post-9/11 abuses committed in the name of keeping them safe.
 Public weariness with U.S. foreign policy’s indefinite pursuit of indeterminate goals crosses party lines and spans generational divides.
 The veterans who experienced the consequences of adventurism firsthand are turning against it too; a majority now wish the United States were less engaged in military conflicts overseas.

-Read more of Mark’s article in Foreign Policy.
+Read more of this article in Foreign Policy

 Written by Mark Hannah

-Mark is a senior fellow at the Eurasia Group Foundation’s Independent America project and host of the podcast, None Of The Above.
+Mark is a senior fellow with the Independent America project at the Institute for Global Affairs and the host of IGA’s podcast, None Of The Above.

 Written by Brett Rosenberg